CV-JunchengLi/SISR-Survey/README.md

 # SISR-Survey

-### An investigation project for SISR.
+### An investigation project for SISR.  <a href="https://arxiv.org/abs/2109.14335">[Paper]</a>

 ### This repository is an official project of the paper "From Beginner to Master: A Survey for Deep Learning-based Single-Image Super-Resolution".

 ## Purpose

 <font color='red'>Due to the pages and time limitation, it is impossible to introduce all SISR methods in the paper, and it is impossible to update the latest methods in time.
 Therefore, we use this project to assist our survey to cover more methods.
 This will be a continuously updated project!
 We hope it can help more researchers and promote the development of image super-resolution.
 Welcome more researchers to jointly maintain this project!</font>

 <p align="center">
 <img src="Images/SISR.png" width="400px"/>